Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Olde Farmhouse Vintage Market in 2025

 TIP #3: Bring cash.
 Some vendors can accept credit and debit cards, but many don’t.
 There is an ATM on-site, although fees might apply.

 TIP #4: If you’re serious about getting the very best stuff, arrive early on the first day.
-The place will be busy, but the finest selection is at the beginning.
-Things sell quickly (but there are lots of them and they don’t all get put out at once).
+The place will be busy, but some of the finest selection is at the beginning.
+That being said, vendors don’t put everything out all at once, and many keep some of their best things until the second day (so if you go back the next day you’ll likely find lots of wonderful new treasures).
+Things sell quickly, but there are lots of items, and as things sell, new ones appear.

-TIP #6: If you hope to buy lots, take your own small wagon or cart.
-Shopping carts aren’t normally provided and some of the items are large.
+TIP #5: If you hope to buy lots, take your own small wagon or cart.
+Shopping carts aren’t provided and some of the items are large.

 Other Things to Keep in Mind

 TIP #8: Stay towards the end of the second day if you’re looking for exceptionally good deals.
 That’s when vendors are most likely to bargain more (because if they don’t sell what’s left they’ll have to pack the stuff up and take it home).
 Remember though, most of the vendors do this for a living.
-If they don’t sell things now they will sell them later.
+If they don’t sell things now, they will sell them later.
+Also, as already mentioned, as things sell the vendors bring out more inventory.
+Don’t expect empty tables by the end.
+Far from it!
+There are still lots of fabulous items on the Sunday.

 TIP #9: Anyone can apply to be a vendor.
 However, many of the booths you’ll see are run by professional, semi-professional and otherwise “serious” junk collectors.
 To apply to be a vendor, contact event coordinator Leah Faulkner via the Olde Farmhouse Market website.